Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Proposed methodology

-\subsection{Bootstrap Algorithm}
+\subsection{Bootstrap algorithm}

-\citet{zhang2012} considered the standard full sample bootstrap method to compute the standard error and confidence interval of the proposed estimators (OR, IPW, Matching, etc.) for ease of implementation, avoiding the difficulty of deriving asymptotic variance.
-However, the validity of the bootstrap method has not been studied. \citet{Zhang_2021} considered the estimator proposed by \citet{Firpo_2017}, showed that the estimator is asymptotically normal and suggested a valid full-sample bootstrap confidence interval to quantify the uncertainty.
+\citet{zhang2012} used the standard full sample bootstrap method to compute the standard error and confidence interval of the proposed estimators (OR, IPW, Matching, etc.) for ease of implementation, avoiding the difficulty of deriving asymptotic variance.
+However, the validity of the bootstrap method has not been studied. \citet{Zhang_2021} studied the estimator proposed by \citet{Firpo_2017}, and showed that the estimator is asymptotically normal and suggested a valid full-sample bootstrap confidence interval to quantify the uncertainty.
 For the moderately extreme case, the paper showed that the limiting distribution of the estimator is no longer Gaussian, and proposed a $b$-out-of-$n$ bootstrap for valid inference.
-Note that, our proposed method is different from the existing methods, and it involves steps that boil down to the problem of estimating conditional distributions (See Section \ref{Prop_method}).
+Note that, our proposed method is different from the existing methods, and it involves estimation of the conditional distributions (see Section \ref{Prop_method}).
 Recently, \citet{Litvinova_2020} established the asymptotic validity of the full-sample bootstrap for constructing confidence intervals for high-quantiles, tail probabilities, and other tail parameters of a univariate distribution.
-Hence, we propose to employ the full sample bootstap considering the following steps to compute the standard error and confidence interval of the proposed estimator. \begin{itemize} \item[Step 1.]
+We employ the full sample bootstap considering the following steps to compute the standard error and confidence interval of the proposed estimator. \begin{itemize} \item[Step 1.]
 Sample $(Y_{i}^{\ast},D_{i}^{\ast}, \boldsymbol{X_i^{\ast}})$ from the observed data $(Y_i,D_i, \boldsymbol{X_i})$, $i=1, \ldots,n$. \item[Step 2.]
-Based on the data $(Y_{i}^{\ast}, D_{i}^{\ast}, \boldsymbol{X_i^{\ast}})$, $i=1,\ldots,n$, obtain the estimates $\hat{\eta}_{p}^{\ast}$ and $\hat{\zeta}_{p}^{\ast}$. \item[Step 3.]
-Replicate Step 1 to Step 3 for $N_B$ number of times, where $N_B$ is a large number, say 1000. \item[Step 4.]
-Estimate the bias, standard error and confidence interval of $\hat{\eta}_{p}$ and $\hat{\zeta}_{p}$ from the $N_B$ bootstrap estimates of $\hat{\eta}_{p}^{\ast}$ and $\hat{\zeta}_{p}^{\ast}$, respectively. \end{itemize}
+Based on the data $(Y_{i}^{\ast}, D_{i}^{\ast}, \boldsymbol{X_i^{\ast}})$, $i=1,\ldots,n$, obtain the estimates $\hat{\eta}_{\tau_0}^{\ast}$ and $\hat{\zeta}_{\tau_0}^{\ast}$. \item[Step 3.]
+Replicate Step 1 to Step 2 for $N_B$ number of times, where $N_B$ is a large number, say 1000. \item[Step 4.]
+Estimate the bias, standard error and confidence interval of $\hat{\eta}_{\tau_0}$ and $\hat{\zeta}_{\tau_0}$ from $N_B$ bootstrap estimates of $\hat{\eta}_{\tau_0}^{\ast}$ and $\hat{\zeta}_{\tau_0}^{\ast}$, respectively. \end{itemize}

-\section{Simulation Study}
+\section{Simulation study}

-We consider two confounding variables $X_1$ and $X_2$, where $X_1$ follows a normal distribution with mean 15 and standard deviation 6, and $X_2$ follows an exponential distribution with mean 2.
-We then consider a non-confounding variable $X_3\sim N(1, 1)$, and specify the following relationships between the response variable $Y$ and a binary treatment $D$: